megoodcode/delphi/Grade10/Grade10.md

 ## Text File Write
 There is an existing file called "output.txt" in the program directory that is written to, depending on what the user enters.

+## ID Program
+User inserts a ID number.
+Program will decode id to detmerine: month/day/year of birth.
+If person is a south africa citizen, and what gender they are.
+More info : https://www.westerncape.gov.za/general-publication/decoding-your-south-african-id-number-0